luyadev/luya/docs/guide/install-windows.md

-# Create a LUYA application on Windows and XAMP
+# Create a LUYA application on Windows and XAMPP

 The LUYA installation requires Composer, please have a look at the [official Composer website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) if you haven´t installed on your system yet.